ptakes/Pta.Build.WebEssentialsBundleTask/README.md

 Roadmap
 -------

-* Support for the `outputDirectory` setting in bundle files.
 * Support for wildcards in file references in the bundle files.
 For example: `/js/app/**/*.js`.
 * Support for HTML bundles.
 * *Visual Studio* extension: